 - providing government situational awareness of activities and events in these regions

 - cooperating with other partners in the Canadian Armed Forces and other government departments to assert and enforce Canadian sovereignty, when and where necessary.

-Construction of the first AOPS will begin in September 2015, with HMCS Harry DeWolf scheduled for delivery in 2018.
+Construction of the first AOPV will began in 2015, with HMCS Harry DeWolf scheduled for delivery in 2018.